Quebec City mosque shooting: Attack on mosque

-At 7:56, the shooter finally exited the main entrance and fled the scene in his father's car, leaving his semi-automatic rifle and guitar case behind.
-He kept one bullet in his pistol to end his life in the Charlevoix woods north of the city.
-Police would recover a total of 4 magazines and 48 9-mm casings from the attacker's Glock pistol at the scene.
-Police would find 28 rounds still in the rifle, with one jammed bullet, and would recover 48 9 mm casings from Bissonnette's Glock inside the mosque.
+At 7:56, the shooter finally exited the main entrance and fled the scene in his father's car, leaving his .223-caliber vz.
+58 semi-automatic rifle and guitar case behind.
+He kept one round in his 9mm Glock 17 Gen 4 semi-automatic pistol to end his life in the Charlevoix woods north of the city.
+Police would recover a total of 4 magazines and 48 9-mm casings from the attacker's 9mm Glock 17 Gen 4 semi-automatic pistol at the scene.
+Police would find 28 rounds still in the .223-caliber vz.
+58 semi-automatic rifle, with one jammed round, and would recover 48 9 mm casings from Bissonnette's 9mm Glock 17 Gen 4 semi-automatic pistol inside the mosque.

 Seconds later, Mohamed Belkadhir, a University of Laval engineering student who had left the meeting to shovel snow, arrived at the mosque entrance and called 911 when he found the Barry brothers.
 He checked inside the mosque, then returned to tend the first two victims, removing his coat to cover Mamadou, who still showed signs of life.
 When police arrived with their weapons drawn, Belkadhir fled, believing the killer had returned.
 He was caught and arrested as a suspect and held overnight, but was released the next morning.
 Reports of the arrest led to rumors and online conspiracy theories about a second shooter.
 Police released an affidavit in March 2017 to confirm details of this arrest.